 There are many stories behind the origin of Raksha Bandhan but the actual origin behind the festival, is still unknown.

 One of such story belongs to the Mahabharata time.
-According to this once while flying a kite, Lord Krishna cut his finger on the string.
-Draupadi who was standing there tore a piece of her saree.
-She tied this piece around his finger.
+According to which once while flying a kite, Lord Krishna cut his finger on the string.
+Draupadi who was standing there tore a piece of her saree immediately and tied it around his cut finger.

 Lord Krishna was overwhelmed by this gesture of Draupadi, and gave her a big promise to protect her from any evil in her lifetime.
 And as everyone is aware how he fulfilled his promise the time when Draupadi needed it the most during her cheer-haran when the pandavas lost her to Kauravas.